-3-3.
-Structure of the Disaster Management
+3.3 Structure of the Disaster Management

 Armenia is located within a zone particularly prone to earthquakes and other natural disasters like landslides and floods frequently occurring on a small scale.
-Ministry of Emergency Situations of the Republic of Armenia created by presidential decree in 2008.
-It is a republican body of executive authority, which in line with such competences as are vested in it by laws and other legal acts, develops, implements and coordinates RA government's policy in the area of civil defense and protection of the population in emergency situations.
+Ministry of Emergency Situations of the Republic of Armenia is a republican body of executive authority, which in line with such competences as are vested in it by laws and other legal acts, develops, implements and coordinates RA government's policy in the area of civil defense and protection of the population in emergency situations.
+Objectives of the MES: